preetisawant/cloud-foundry/index.md

 # About {{site.data.keyword.cfee_full_notm}}
 {: #creating}

-With the {{site.data.keyword.cfee_full}} (ICFEE), you can instantiate many, isolated, enterprise-grade Cloud Foundry platforms on demand.
-Instances of the {{site.data.keyword.Bluemix_notm}} Foundry Enterprise service that is run within your own account in the {{site.data.keyword.Bluemix_notm}}, and can be deployed on either shared or dedicated hardware (Kubernetes clusters).
-On shared hardware, virtual isolation gives you full control over the environment, including capacity changes, change management, services exposed, user services.
-Additionally, with Hardware isolation, you get single-tenant compute for your environment.
+With the {{site.data.keyword.cfee_full}} (ICFEE), you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
+Instances of the {{site.data.keyword.Bluemix_notm}} Foundry Enterprise service run within your own account in the {{site.data.keyword.Bluemix_notm}}.
+The environment is deployed on isolated hardware (Kubernetes clusters).
+You have full control over the environment, including access control, capacity management, change management, monitoring, and services.
 {:shortdesc}

 For a successful project, take time to plan and design which resources you need and what your enterprise requirements are.
 To help you get started, consider the following questions: